antoninchadima/antoninchadima/README.md

 🌱 I’m currently learning Ansible and AWX

-🈺 I'm looking for a job opportunity
+**🈺 I'm looking for a job opportunity**

-📫 How to reach me: antonin.chadima@gmail.com
+📫 How to reach me: antonin.chadima@gmail.com +420 721 805 041

 ### I’m currently managing